 Are Cut, Raw Onions Poisonous?

-Like this: “Please remember it is dangerous to cut an onion and try to cook it the next day, it becomes highly poisonous for even a single night and creates toxic bacteria which may cause adverse stomach infections because of excess bile secretions and even food poisoning.”
+You might read bloggers doling out warnings like this: “Please remember it is dangerous to cut an onion and try to cook it the next day, it becomes highly poisonous for even a single night and creates toxic bacteria which may cause adverse stomach infections because of excess bile secretions and even food poisoning.”

 And this: “Onions are a huge magnet for bacteria, especially uncooked onions.
 You should never plan to keep a portion of a sliced onion.
 It’s not even safe if you put it in a zip-lock bag and put it in your refrigerator.”